francescobilotta/Warehouse-request-product-counting/README.md

-# Warehouse request product counting
+# Warehouse request product count
 A software to request the count of a specified product in warehouse